Part 4: Themes

 Blocks & Themes

 So far, we have been talking about building blocks.
-However, in order for a block to be available for use in building a template, it needs to be added to a theme – a styled collection of blocks that will be available in the template editor.
+However, in order for a block to be available for use in building an email, it needs to be activated for a theme – a styled collection of blocks that will be available in the email editor.

 A theme defines basic style elements for its blocks.
-In the block editor, you can preview how your block will look in different themes by selecting ‘Preview’ in the Themes tab
+In the block editor, you can preview how your block will look in different themes by selecting Preview in the Theme Assignment tab under Settings

-• • To add your block to a theme, click on the slider on the right to set it to 'Active'
+• • To make your block available in a theme, toggle on the Active slider to the right of the theme

 Themes tab in the block editor

-Blocks can also be added to a theme:
+Blocks can also be added to a theme from the:

 A DML block can have different styling depending on the theme